-32. Lilac Corporation incurred \$4,700 of legal and accounting fees associated with its incorporation.
+- 32. Lilac Corporation incurred \$4,700 of legal and accounting fees associated with its incorporation.
 The \$4,700 is deductible as startup expenditures on Lilac's tax return for the year in which it begins business.

+- a.
+True

-True False
+- b.
+False